 Arapahoe Library District offers a limited public forum for free speech activities.
 In order to ensure normal operations of the library, we enforce the below guidelines related to free speech activities on our property:

 Free speech activities are allowed on Arapahoe Library District property in designated areas at a time, place and in a manner approved by the Executive Director or designee.

-Free speech activities include, but are not limited to petitioning, leafleting, campaign activities, and the sale or distribution of newspapers.
+Free speech activities include, but are not limited to petitioning, leafleting and/or campaign activities.
 Library walkways and grounds outside library buildings provide appropriate public places for the exercise of the right of free speech, provided the activity does not create a dangerous condition, interfere with access and use of the library, damage property or create unnecessary maintenance expense for the library.